MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 The Mobile Foundation service offers two plan options:

 1. **Developer**: This plan provisions a Mobile Foundation server as a Cloud Foundry app on a Liberty for Java runtime.
 The plan does not support the use of external databases or define multiple nodes *and is restricted to development and testing only*.
 The server instance allows you to register any number of Mobile application for development and testing.

+    > **Note:** the Developer plan does not offer a persistent database, as such be sure to backup your configuration as explained [in the Troubleshooting section](#troubleshooting).

 2. **Professional 1 Application**: This plan provisions a Mobile Foundation server in a scalable Cloud Foundry app on a Liberty for Java runtime.
-The plan also requires a database service, which is created and billed separately.
+The plan also requires a dashDB database service, which is created and billed separately.
 The plan allows users to build and manage a single mobile application.
 A single mobile application can consist of multiple flavors, such as iOS, Android, Windows, and Mobile Web.

 > [See the service page on Bluemix.net](https://console.ng.bluemix.net/catalog/services/mobile-foundation/) for more information regarding billing.